ansys/grantami-bomanalytics/README.rst

     pip install ansys-grantami-bomanalytics

-To install a release compatible with a specific version of Granta MI, consult the `Package versions <https://grantami.docs.pyansys.com/version/dev/package_versions.html>`_ section of the metapackage documentation, or install the
-`PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:
+To install a release compatible with a specific version of Granta MI install the `PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:

 .. code::

     pip install pygranta==2023.2.0

+To see which individual PyGranta package versions are installed with each version of the PyGranta metapackage, consult the `Package versions <https://grantami.docs.pyansys.com/version/dev/package_versions.html>`_ section of the PyGranta documentation.

 Alternatively, to install the latest development version from the `PyGranta BoM Analytics repository <https://github.com/ansys/grantami-bomanalytics>`_, run this command: